graphql-aspnet/graphql-aspnet.github.io/docs/types/scalars.md

     -   example: `-123.456e78`
     -   GraphQL numbers must conform to the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard [Spec § [3.5.2](https://graphql.github.io/graphql-spec/October2021/#sec-Float)]

 Scalars used as input arguments require that any supplied value match at least one supported input format before they will attempt to convert the value into the related .NET type.
 If the value read from the document doesn't match an approved format it is rejected before conversion is attempted.

+For example, the library will accept dates as numbers or strings (e.g. `1670466552`, `"2022-12-8'T'02:29:10"`).
+If you try to supply a boolean value, `true`, the query is rejected outright and no parsing attempt is made.
+This can come in handy for custom scalar types that may have multiple serialization options.

 See the table above for the list of allowed formats per scalar type.

 ## Scalar Names Are Fixed

 Unlike other graph types, scalar names are fixed across all schemas.
 The name defined above (including casing), is how they appear in your schema's introspection queries.
 These names conform to the accepted standard for graphql type names.
 This is true for any custom scalars you may build as well.

-#### Nullable\<T\>
+#### Nullable&lt;T&gt;

 `int?`, `float?` etc.